coding-beagle/CTKEasyEditor/README.md

 - Easy Application Window Settings Management
 - Easy Active Widgets manager
-- Drag, and (limited) snapping capability on added widgets
+- Dragging and snapping of widgets in relation to other widgets and center lines (can be adjusted based on hotkeys)
 - Widget Editing (without theme management yet)
-- Export to OOP and Procedural (OOP by default)
+- Export to OOP and Procedural files (OOP by default)
 - Preference Handler (i.e. names of modules, root element, etc)

 To be implemented soon:

 - Some basic theme management
-- Improve user-friendliness, e.g. Undos, Save Projects, Improved Snapping Functionality
+- Improve user-friendliness, e.g. Undos, Save Projects
+- Reordering of active widgets

 Hotkeys & Shortcuts: